how-to-firebase/full-stack-firebase/introduction/what-is-serverless.md

 Most "serverless" web apps use a combination of technologies.
 These technologies include

 - single-page applications (SPAs) written in JavaScript that provide the graphical user-interface to your users,
-- a static file host that provides the JavaScript, CSS and HTML files necessary for the single-page application,
+- a static file host to serve the JavaScript, CSS and HTML files necessary for the SPA,
-- a cloud-based database that the SPA connects to directly,
+- a cloud-based database that the SPA connects to directly, and finally,
-- and finally, a functions-as-a-service provider that runs secure functions on a server.
+- a functions-as-a-service provider that runs secure functions on a server.

 ### Single-page applications